 Give it a try!

 Wildcard Applications are now available in open beta on the Cloudflare One Dashboard.
-Multi Hostname support will enter an open beta in the coming weeks.
-For more information, please see our product documentation about Multi-hostname applications and wildcards.
+Multi Domain support will enter an open beta in the coming weeks.
+For more information, please see our product documentation about Multi-domain applications and wildcards.